-Abana acknowledged the outcome of an independent review into the advice Mr F gave and the arrangements he made for the switch of Mrs W's personal pensions into the Avalon SIPP and therein the investment in unregulated funds.
-It made a claim on its professional indemnity insurance.
-It appeared to accept responsibility for the things Mr F had done wrong.
+When Abana wrote to Mrs C in February 2016 about the outcome of an independent review into the arrangements made by Mr F, it acknowledged he'd been responsible for the pension services she'd received.
+It agreed to pay her redress and reverted to its professional indemnity insurer on the matter.
+It appeared to accept responsibility for the things Mr F had done wrong on its behalf.

-But Abana now says that its initial offer to pay Mrs W redress wasn't an admission that it had got something wrong.
+But Abana now says that its initial offer to pay Mrs C redress wasn't an admission that it had got something wrong.
 It says it felt under an obligation following the FCA's intervention.
 It said the review work conducted by the regulatory compliance consultancy was flawed.
 It makes various allegations, including that the review relied on incomplete and false information provided by Avalon.